jeffThompson/CreativeProgramming2/Week07_Simulation/README.md

 **STRETCH GOALS**
 * "Debug" mode for changing settings
 * Run it on a Raspberry Pi with auto-reboot!
+(We have some available for checkout, if you're interested.)

 ***